patrickhaller/confix/README.md

 	confix.Confix("Ldap", cfg, ldap.LDAPClient)
 ```

-is better than writing this code:
+is better than this code:

 ```golang
 	client := ldap.LDAPClient{